valueflows/valueflows/docs/introduction/exchanges.md

 ### Transfer vs Process

 Transfers and Processes both structure "value flows", but they are conceptually and functionally different.
-* Processes create value (as in usefulness), whether producing goods or services, recycling, even if they create "waste" as a by-product (that can hopefully be used somewhere else).
+* Processes create or change or transport an economic resource, whether producing goods or services, recycling, even if they create "waste" as a by-product (that can hopefully be used somewhere else).
-* Transfers do not create value, just put the rights and responsibilities for resources into a different agent's hands where the resources are available be used or consumed.
+* Transfers do not create or change or transport an economic resource, they just put the rights and responsibilities for a resource into a different agent's hands so that the resource can be used or consumed or transfered again.

 This is an important distinction as we seek to change the world, because transfer and exchange cannot move us beyond the current unsustainable and unjust system.
 We the people need to manage our production and creation (and waste) for human and ecological needs rather than profit.